 What the inspectors say

-Whilst it is early days for ASCS - and typically of school openings in Dubai, there was a delay of approximately 6 weeks to the opening of the new campus - the general buzz around the school seems to be positive.
+Whilst it is still relatively early days for ASCS - compared at least with the original Al Salam School - and typically of school openings in Dubai, there was a delay of approximately 6 weeks to the opening of the new campus - the general buzz around the school seems to be positive.

 According to the school, parents were understanding about the delay and supportive, with Parent Orientation and Curriculum events being completely full.
 They are now extremely interactive and involved with training sessions.
 Parents are keen to be involved in their children's education.
 The culture of parents has changed with many opting for true value for money schools, moving from premium schools and travelling from beyond the local areas, such as Arabian Ranches and Dubai Sports City.